Overview

 Credits & Resources

-Credits are free, virtual units you use to access services on the EOSC EU Node.
-They don't have any monetary value and are consumed only when you actively use services like:
+Credits are virtual units you can use to access services on the EOSC EU Node.
+They don't have any monetary value and are consumed only when you reserve and/or actively use services like:

 Important: Credits are used only when you reserve or use resource-intensive services.
 You don't spend credits by logging in or browsing.